Jaimeloeuf/dns-notes/README.md

 # DNS-Notes
-Extension for you to write a quick note about your DNS records so that you won't forget what the record was created for.
+Quickly record notes about your DNS records so that you won't forget what the record was created for.

 ## License, Author, Contributing
 MIT, [JJ](https://github.com/Jaimeloeuf), make a github issue to contribute!